QuentinRa/blog.quentinra.dev/info/sql/index.md

 > ☑✅ **Primary and Foreign keys** ☑✅
 >
 > **YOU MUST KNOW THIS**.
 The primary key is explained in the previous section.
 This is usually one attribute called "id" which is an artificial key.
-A **Foreign key** is a set of attributes (=keys) which are taking values from another key.
+A **Foreign key** is a set of attributes (=keys) that are taking values from another key.
 >
 > For instance, a `customer(c_id, c_name, ...)` will `purchase(p_id, date, description, ...)` things.
 You will add in the table purchases an attribute `c_id` <small>(the name can be different)</small> taking values from the table "customer".
 You should see this as referencing a customer inside another table.